Dear Conference Planner,

 Educating the mind without educating the heart is no education at all.

-- Transcripts are not just for college — every student needs one.
+Transcripts are not just for college — every student needs one.
 The high school transcript is designed to highlight your student’s talents, strengths, and skills in the same way a résumé does for a prospective employee.
 It should present an accurate overview of the high school experience, tailored to fit the focus of the target audience, whether that is a college, military academy, technical school, art or music school, or an apprenticeship program.
-I’ll share a step-by-step process for creating an effective transcript, including how to assign grades, calculate a grade point average, name classes, and grant credit.
+I’ll share a step-by-step process for creating a simple, effective transcript, including how to assign grades, calculate a grade point average, name classes, and grant credit.
 You’ll be sure to leave with a “can-do” feeling.
-[Focus: Parent Training, Teens, Planning, Recordkeeping, Encouragement]
+[Focus: Parent Training, Teens, Planning, Recordkeeping, Encouragement, Audience favorite!]

 Why Homeschool?
 Gentle Answers for Tough Questions